 Most freckles are generally uniform in color but can vary somewhat in color — they may be reddish, yellow, tan, light brown, brown, or black.

-Continued exposure to sunlight leads to appearance of new lesions and darkening of the old ones.
+They are produced by exposure to ultraviolet light and typically fade in the winter.
+Continued exposure to sunlight leads to the appearance of new lesions and darkening of the old ones.

 This disease is inherited as an autosomal dominant character and depends upon the presence of an abnormally large amount of melanin in the epidermis.

 They are quite common, and rarely develop into skin cancer.

 Some people are more likely to get freckles than others, depending on their genes and skin type.
 If a person is genetically more likely to develop freckles, exposure to sunlight can make them appear.